-Greece, it would have been difficult to define the exact contours of the Founders' understanding of the Establishment Clause.
-But whatever the Establishment Clause prohibits, "[i]t is virtually inconceivable that the First Congress, having appointed chaplains whose responsibilities prominently included the delivery of prayers at the beginning of each daily session, thought that [legislative prayer] was inconsistent with the Establishment Clause."46 A grand theory of the Establishment Clause might have been useful, if a sound one were available.
+Establishment Clause prohibits, "[i]t is virtually inconceivable that the First Congress, having appointed chaplains whose responsibilities prominently included the delivery of prayers at the beginning of each daily session, thought that [legislative prayer] was inconsistent with the Establishment Clause."
+A grand theory of the Establishment Clause might have been useful, if a sound one were available.
 But in the absence of such a theory, historical practice provided a knowable answer to the question before the Court.

 It would also have been useful to know the significance of the Bladensburg Cross to those who erected it and to those who maintained it or saw it over the years.
-But a humble judge recognizes that "[w]e can never know for certain what was in the minds of those responsible for the memorial."47 Instead of attempting to read their minds, we can identify what we have in the present: a longstanding practice that has not previously been thought to depart from our constitutional traditions.
-For that reason, longstanding monuments have a "strong presumption of constitutionality."48
+But a humble judge recognizes that "[w]e can never know for certain what was in the minds of those responsible for the memorial."
+Instead of attempting to read their minds, we can identify what we have in the present: a longstanding practice that has not previously been thought to depart from our constitutional traditions.
+For that reason, longstanding monuments have a "strong presumption of constitutionality."

 More recently, in Dobbs v.
-Jackson Women's Health Organization,49 Alito examined historical practice to evaluate whether the Fourteenth Amendment guarantees a right to abortion.
-Answering that question did not require a comprehensive definition of the term "liberty" or a determination of whether the relevant provision is the Due Process Clause or the Privileges or Immunities Clause.50 Instead, Alito recounted the historical practice from the thirteenth until the nineteenth century, when "[i]n this country . . . the vast majority of the States enacted statutes criminalizing abortion at all
+Jackson Women's Health Organization, Alito examined historical practice to evaluate whether the Fourteenth Amendment guarantees a right to abortion.
+Answering that question did not require a comprehensive definition of the term "liberty" or a determination of whether the relevant provision is the Due Process Clause or the Privileges or Immunities Clause.
+Instead, Alito recounted the historical practice from the thirteenth until the nineteenth century, when "[i]n this country . . . the vast majority of the States enacted statutes criminalizing abortion at all stages of pregnancy."
+In other words, "an unbroken tradition of prohibiting abortion on pain of criminal punishment persisted from the earliest days of the common law until 1973."
+As in Town of